 What is the Foreign Earned Income Exclusion (FEIE)?
 Does it mean Digital Nomads who earn under $100k while abroad don’t need to file taxes?

 This is often misunderstood.
-The Foreign Earned Income Exclusion (FEIE) is the amount you can deduct from your taxable income, during the course of filing your tax return, to reduce the tax you may owe.
-I.e. – if you make $75k USD, you likely don’t owe tax, but you still have to file.
-Until you file and properly utilize the FEIE, it is not granted to you.
+The Foreign Earned Income Exclusion (FEIE) is the amount you can deduct from your taxable income, during filing your tax return, to reduce the tax you may owe.
+I.e. – if you make USD 75k, you likely don’t owe tax, but you still have to file.

 If I set up a virtual address through a Virtual Mailing Service, does it make a difference which state I create my address in?